cyrilbouharb/cyrilbouharb/README.md

 🌟 Driven by the desire to make a meaningful impact, I'm always learning and pushing the boundaries of technology.
 Dive into my projects and let's innovate together! 🌐✨

 📬 Feel free to reach out or explore my work.
-Let's transform industries and lives, one line of code at a time! 🚀📊
+Let's transform industries and lives, one line of code at a time! 🚀📊 Check out my interactive resume: [cyrilbouharb.github.io/resume](https://cyrilbouharb.github.io/resume/) 📄✨ Dive into my projects and let's innovate together!
 <!--
 **cyrilbouharb/cyrilbouharb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.